Hansade2005/pixel-pilot/DATABASE_SCHEMA.md

 ## 🗄️ **Complete Database Structure**

-This document describes the complete database schema for the AI App Builder platform, including all tables, relationships, and policies.
+This document describes the complete database schema for the PiPilot platform, including all tables, relationships, and policies.

 ## 📋 **Migration Scripts Order**